carpentries/instructor-training/episodes/04-expertise.md

 ::::::::::::::::::::::::::::::::::::::: instructor

 Some points to touch on in discussion:
-- the feeling of expertise as an instructor vs pracitioner
+- the feeling of expertise as an instructor vs practitioner
-- noting the different between expert level knowledge in the topic and expertise in communicating about the topic
+- the difference between expert knowledge in the topic and expertise in communicating about the topic

 ::::::::::::::::::::::::::::::::::::::::::::::::::